-The health and safety representative will ensure that the risk of tripping is kept to an absolute minimum.
-Risk assessments are carried out for every room and part of the building... such assessments should identify any such risks that exist, assess the likelihood of them occurring and describe action to ameliorate the risk if required.
+The H&S Lead will ensure that the risk of tripping is kept to an absolute minimum.
+Risk assessments are carried out for every room and part of the building.
+Such assessments should identify any such risks that exist, assess the likelihood of them occurring and describe action to ameliorate the risk if required.